 Financial Accounting Standards Codification Topic 718 of the Financial Accounting Standards Board ("FASC Topic 718") requires the Company to record a charge to earnings for equity compensation.
 However, the Compensation Committee believes that the Company should continue to operate its equity compensation plans in spite of the significant non-cash charges incurred by the Company as a result of the application of FASC Topic 718.
 The Compensation Committee continues to monitor the impact of the accounting standard on Harmonic's earnings, changes in the design and operation of equity compensation plans by other companies, particularly those with whom the Company competes locally for employees, and the attitude of financial analysts and investors towards these significant and potentially volatile non-cash charges.
-In 2013, 2014 and 2015 most employees who received equity awards, other than NEOs, received them in the form of RSUs.
-Beginning in 2012, new hire equity awards vested over three, rather than four years, and the amount of the awards were proportionally decreased from the amount that would have been granted with four year vesting.
-In 2013, the Company introduced two year vesting for annual executive and employee RSU awards, and the amount of the awards were increased decreased.
-In 2015, the Company introduced three year vesting for annual executive and employee RSU awards, and the amount of the awards were increased in light of the longer vesting period.
+In 2014, 2015 and 2016 most employees who received equity awards, other than NEOs, received them in the form of RSUs.

 The Compensation Committee continues to believe that broad-based equity plans reward long-term performance and remain an essential element of a competitive compensation package, as such plans are offered currently by most public and private technology companies in Silicon Valley with whom the Company competes for both executive and non-executive employees.
-Approximately 95% of eligible employees currently hold stock options and/or RSUs, and approximately 59% of eligible employees are currently participating in the ESPP.
+Approximately 79% of eligible employees currently hold stock options and/or RSUs, and approximately 51% of eligible employees are currently participating in the ESPP.